 - Your investments in shares will be reported by the company concerned if the total purchase value in aggregate in that share is of Rs 10 lakh or more.
 It includes share application money too.

-- This also applies when you opt for buy-back offer of the company and your transaction value is Rs 10 lakh or more in aggregate in a financial year.
+- This also applies when you opt for the buy-back offer of the company and your transaction value is Rs 10 lakh or more in aggregate in a financial year.

 - Investments in Mutual funds: